HatchApps/xavier-help/team-management.md

 For the standard [(non-enterprise)](/team-management.html#xavier-enterprise-team-roles) version of Precision, there are three different user roles:

-* __Owner__: In addition to the permissions of team Members and Admins, Owners can: manage the Precision subscription, add the Team Logo, and by default they can also view all clients added to Precision.
+* __Owner__: Owners have the same permissions as Admins.
 This role defaults to the person who created the Precision team.
 There can only be one team Owner per team.

-* __Admin__: In addition to the permissions of team Members, Admins can: invite new team members.
+* __Admin__: In addition to the permissions of team Members, Admins can: invite new team members, manage the Precision subscription, add the Team Logo, and by default they can also view all clients added to Precision.

 * __Member__: Team members can add and remove clients, and adjust the [visibility settings](https://help.xavier-analytics.com/clients.html#client-visibility) of those clients they are able to view.
 All team members can add, delete, and review Flows.